Converging approximations of attractors via almost Lyapunov functions and semidefinite programming: Abstract

 \section{Abstract}

-In this paper we combine the approaches from \cite{MilanCorbiAttractor} and \cite{AlmostLyapunov} for approximating global attractors.
-In \cite{MilanCorbiAttractor} the global attractors is arbitrarily well approximated by sets that are not necessarily positively invariant.
-On the contrary, the method from \cite{AlmostLyapunov} provides supersets of the global attractor which are positively invariant but not necessarily converging.
-In this paper we marry both approaches by combining their techniques and get converging outer approximations of the global attractor consisting of positively invariant sets.
-Because both the methods from \cite{MilanCorbiAttractor} and \cite{AlmostLyapunov} are based on convex optimization via sum-of-squares techniques the same is true for our proposed method.
-The method is easy to use and numerical examples illustrate the procedure.
+In this paper, we combine two existing approaches for approximating attractors.
+One of them approximates the attractors arbitrarily well by sublevel sets related to solutions of infinite dimensional linear programming problems.
+A downside there is that these sets are not necessarily positively invariant.
+On the contrary, the second method provides supersets of the attractor which are positively invariant.
+Their method on the other hand has the disadvantage that the underlying optimization problem is not computationally tractable without the use of heuristics -- and incorporating them comes at the price of losing guaranteed convergence.
+We marry both approaches by combining their techniques and we get converging outer approximations of the attractor consisting of positively invariant sets based on convex optimization via sum-of-squares techniques.
+The method is easy to use and illustrated by numerical examples.